 How To Make Coconut Raffaello Balls

-Place your homemade Raffaello cookies in the refrigerator for 15 minutes before serving or keep them in the freezer for a refreshing summer dessert!
-You can also use them to decorate this indulgent no-bake Raffaello cheesecake.
+Place your homemade Raffaello cookies in the refrigerator for 15 minutes before serving.
+You can use homemade Raffaello to decorate this indulgent no-bake Raffaello cheesecake.

 Expert Tips